-In order to access the Low-Level Test of Philips CD-i players and other old units with a serial port, you will always need a VT100 compatible terminal.
-An old laptop with Windows 98 and HyperTerminal works fine, I was looking for something more portable.
-The Atari Portfolio with Serial Interface add-on is a good choice.
+In order to access the Low-Level Test of Philips CD-i players or debug other units with a serial port, you will always need a VT100 compatible terminal.
+An old laptop with Windows 98 and HyperTerminal works fine, but I was looking for something more portable.
+The Atari Portfolio with Serial Interface add-on is a good portable choice.

-First of all we need to transfer the terminal software to the Portfolio.
-It is possible via the serial port, but I had to backup some data too from the old memory cards, so I hooked up the Atari Card Drive HPC-301 to transfer the data and software.
+First of all, we need to transfer the terminal software ACOM to the Portfolio.
+This is possible via the serial port, but I had to back up some data from the old memory cards too.
+I hooked up the Atari PC Card Drive HPC-301 to transfer the data and software.

-ACOM T) it is important to initialize the serial port in the system menu.
+ACOM T), it is important to initialize the serial port in the system menu.

-And this is OS-9 saying hi on the DVS VE-200 (no test menu, unfortunately):
+And this is OS-9 saying hi on the DVS VE-200: